tugberkugurlu/AspNetCoreSamples/haproxy-zero-downtime-sample/README.md

 ### Running

 `cd` into the directory where this README file is located and from there, running should be as simple as invoking `docker-compose up` command.
-Now you have the entire sample up and you should see that the clients are woking as expected:
+Now you have the entire sample up and you should see that the clients are woking as expected by logging the first occurance of a response from a different server.

-> TODO: Put image of the terminal where you have the outputs of the clients.

 ### Doing the Deployment